 Peter Wege’s principles of Economicology are intertwined with the mission and vision of Aquinas College.
 Creating a balance between our ecology and the economy is necessary to create a just and sustainable world for the common good.
 Aquinas College seeks to apply these core principles in a living lab setting, developing students who are agents of change and setting a global standard of lasting educational change.

 Founded by the Dominican Sisters of Grand Rapids in 1886, Aquinas has a Catholic heritage in the Dominican tradition of working and serving as outlined in the Dominican Charisms.
 It is lived out by Aquinas students who volunteer their time and talents in the Grand Rapids community and by those who travel to places such as Oaxaca, Mexico; Appalachia, Kentucky; or any of several other service-learning locations.
 To learn more about the history of Aquinas College, check out our Heritage & Traditions website.

 The College is named for St. Thomas Aquinas, a 13th century Dominican scholar and teacher considered to be one of the most brilliant minds of his time and one of the most influential thinkers in the history of the Catholic church.
 St. Thomas stressed the importance of having an open mind and open heart and continuously learning from our life experiences.
 Throughout the years, the Aquinas community has continued to foster a learning environment centered on these principles.

 The Dominican History within the context of Higher Education dates to the 13th century.
 Curricula innovation is a hallmark of Aquinas.
-That educational heritage continues at Aquinas each year as approximately 2,000 students register for classes in both its undergraduate and graduate programs, which encompass 61 majors including a signature program in Sustainable Business.
+That educational heritage continues at Aquinas each year as approximately 2,000 students register for classes in both its undergraduate and graduate programs, which encompass over 100 areas of study including a signature program in Sustainable Business.